-I work in Goldman Sachs Asset Management (GSAM) in Tokyo as a trader dedicated to the fundamental equity team.
-I am responsible for executing equity, Real Estate Investment Trusts (REITs) and index futures transactions for our clients.
-I also provide market information, including sector trends, liquidity and trading techniques on the instruments that I trade and other views to the team concerning the various equity strategies.
+I work at Goldman Sachs Asset Management (GSAM) in Singapore as a trader in the Trading & Market Strategies team.
+I am responsible for executing various investment products such as Equity, Real Estate Investment Trusts (REITs), Exchange Traded Funds (ETFs), Derivatives and Foreign Exchange etc… for our clients.
+I also provide market information and market color to the various investment teams.

-The rewarding part of my job comes from being able to make the best investment decision and carry out the best execution possible for the client.
-This happens when I fully understand the fund manager’s investment theme, find a proper trading technique to match the theme and then the market must play out according to our story.
-It is also exciting when ideas flow the other way and my discoveries turn into investment strategies.
+It is extremely important for me to understand the investment style of the various investment teams.
+The rewarding part of my job comes from being able to make the best trading decision and carry out the best execution possible for the client.
+This happens when I fully understand the portfolio manager’s investment theme and find a proper trading strategy to match the theme.
+It is very satisfying when the investment teams make decisions based on information I provided to them.

 We also begin each day with team meetings to discuss the strategy we plan to use that day or week.
 The majority of my day after that is focused on analyzing market movements and executing orders with a break mid-day to update the team on the latest market news.

 I started my career at a Japanese bank, working in the domestic branch for eleven months and then in the dealing room before I moved over to an investment bank.
-I wasn’t particularly looking for opportunities outside of that firm after I joined, however I learned about an available position in GSAM and was invited in for interviews.
-As the interviews progressed I became very interested in moving over to Goldman Sachs.
-The position was not only a step up but the team was full of friendly, humble and talented people from entry level to senior manager level.
+I wasn’t particularly looking for opportunities outside of that firm after I joined, however I learned about an available position in GSAM and was invited for interviews.
+As the interviews progressed it became clear that the position was not only a step up but the team was full of friendly, humble and talented people from entry level to senior manager level.
 These were the key factors that brought me to Goldman Sachs.